emertechie/docs-demo/docs/k8s_microservice_guide.md

 - The Kubernetes `kubectl` tool installed and configured to point to the correct cluster
 - A Kubernetes namespace already created for your team—for example, `team-abc`

+This guide assumes you have an existing Python API microservice to be deployed, which requires a `DB_URL` environment parameter and has a `Dockerfile` in the root directory that builds a Docker container for the API.

-## Step 1 - Build the Docker image
+## Step 1 - Build and publish the Docker image

 In the root directory of your Python project, build the Docker image: